 Meet our Head of School

-Meet Dr. Meera Viswanathan, our Head of School
+Meet Dr. Meera Viswanathan

 Dr. Meera Viswanathan joined Walker’s from Brown University, where she was an Associate Professor of Comparative Literature and East Asian Studies.